 Diabetes Center/QB3 researcher and San Francisco General Hospital endocrinologist, Feroz Papa, MD, PhD, has uncovered a new class of drugs that may prevent death of stressed cells, a mechanism that is thought to underlie diseases such as type 2 diabetes.

-Significant progress has been made in the past several years in improving the results of pancreatic islet transplantation for type 1 diabetics.
-Here at UCSF, we are very pleased with our success rate using a new enzyme that has helped to ensure islet viability through the transplant process.
+Significant progress has been made in the past several years in improving the results of pancreatic islet transplantation for patients with type 1 diabetes.
+Here at UCSF, we are pursuing three studies that we hope will help patients with diabetes who suffer from hypoglycemic unawareness and poor glucose control.

 Our UCSF research and clinical care employees are a recognized strength of the Diabetes Center.
 They are igniting innovation, accelerating the pace of scientific discovery, and shaping the future of science and health.

 In a series of studies featured recently in the journal Diabetes Care, Dean Schillinger, MD and his team reported success in developing and evaluating an automated telephone self-management support system to reduce diabetes-related health inequalities in vulnerable populations.

 Chinese Americans are 1.6 times more likely than European Americans to develop type 2 diabetes.
 Since San Francisco has one of the oldest and largest Chinese communities in the U.S., UCSF is helping to test the effectiveness of culturally specific diabetes management programs for Chinese Americans.